The combined DeepMind slide decks we used for our ICML 2018 and ACAI 2019 tutorials on multi-agent learning can be downloaded here

 Short Bio

-I am an AI researcher and computer science professor, who has worked in Belgium, the Netherlands, the UK, and is working in France since 2018.
-My interests mainly focus on understanding intelligence and using this knowledge to build AI in a multi-agent context.
-To this end my research revolves around the development of game theoretic techniques for evaluation and training of intelligent agents, as well as on the development of dynamic game theory as a foundation for learning in cooperative and competitive multi-agent settings.
+I am a research director and computer science professor, who has worked in Belgium, the Netherlands, the UK, and is working in France since 2018.
+My research interests mainly focus on understanding intelligence and using this knowledge to build AI in a multiagent context (our world is multiagent).
+To this end my research revolves around the development of game theoretic techniques for training and evaluation of intelligent agents, as well as on the development of dynamic game theory as a foundation for learning in cooperative and competitive multi-agent settings.
 Relatedly, I also work on multi-robot systems.

 I obtained my PhD at the Vrije Universiteit Brussel, Belgium, in 2004, and did a postdoc at Hasselt University before moving to Maastricht University in 2005.